Verified and Tested 8/25/15

 Note: The scope of this article does not extend to updating your DNS name, so if you want your server reachable via its DNS name, you will still need to ensure DNS is configured correctly.

-Server running CentOS 6.7 If you do not have a server, consider spinning up a powerful cloud hosting server from Atlantic.Net.
+Server running CentOS 6.7 If you do not have a server, consider spinning up a powerful virtual private server from Atlantic.Net.

 Modify your hostname in CentOS 6.7